IlIllII/GT7-Race-Automation/readme.md

 # GT7 Race Automation

 The `main.py` script allows you to automate racing circular tracks using pyautogui and PS Remote Play.
-NOTE: The track hust have unidirectional turns, meaning every turn should be either left or right.
+NOTE: The track must have unidirectional turns, meaning every turn should be either left or right.
 I think the script should work on any platform.

 ## Instructions